John Braithwaite (writer): Career

 In 1658 he, or one of his name, travelled many miles to visit a friend confined in Ilchester gaol, but was "unmercifully beaten by the wicked gaoler and not suffered to come in;" and at another time he was sent to prison, along with Thomas Briggs, a Cheshire man, for preaching at Salisbury.

-A John Braithwaite, who may be the same man, was resident in the island of Barbadoes between 1669 and 1693, where he suffered frequent fines in default of not appearing in arms, and for refusing to pay church dues.
+A John Braithwaite, who may be the same man, was resident in the island of Barbados between 1669 and 1693, where he suffered frequent fines in default of not appearing in arms, and for refusing to pay church dues.
 Braithwaite is stated by Smith in his Catalogue of Friends' Books to have died at Chippenham, Wiltshire.